 How is the long-term grade calculated?

-The long-term grade presented on LAWA is based on the hazen 95th percentile of sample results from the last five recreational bathing seasons.
-In simple terms, if a site was calculated to have a 95th percentile of 200, then this means that 95 out of 100 times that this site was monitored, that the results were at or below 200 E. coli / 100 mL for freshwater sites, or 200 enterococci/100 mL for coastal beaches.
-Notes on the analysis:
+The long-term grade on LAWA is based on the Hazen 95th percentile of sample results from the last five recreational bathing seasons.
+In simple terms, if a site has a 95th percentile of 200, it means that 95 out of 100 times the results were at or below 200 E. coli/100 mL (freshwater sites), or 200 enterococci/100 mL (coastal beaches) when tested.

-- At least 50 sample results over the last five recreational bathing seasons (2019/20 - 2023/24) was required, and sites must be part of a recent monitoring programme.
-Sites that haven't been regularly monitored in either of the last two bathing seasons (2022/23 and/or 2023/24) were excluded from the analyses, even if they had at least 50 data points.
+- Sites not routinely monitored in either of the last two bathing seasons (2022/23 and/or 2023/24) are excluded, even if they had at least 50 data points.

 FAQ